Bloomreach Helps MKM Future-Proof Its Business With Composable Commerce

 This integration between these four partners was a major time saver for MKM with a short time to go live and a low total cost of ownership (TCO) for its Digital team.
 With Bloomreach, Vue Storefront, BigCommerce, and Brave Bison, MKM was able to relaunch its entire digital landscape to deliver hyper-personalization and localized experiences to each of its different customer and buyer segments — across all geographies.

 After only four weeks of going live, MKM has experienced remarkable results.
 With a growing online presence, the company can continue attracting customers to visit its website.
-For this reason, MKM saw a 16% increase in site traffic YoY, as well as a 75% improvement in average page load speed and a 77% boost in average time on page.
-The wholesaler also observed a 4% increase in total web orders and a 2% uptick in revenue.
+For this reason, MKM saw a 39% increase in site traffic YoY, as well as a 75% improvement in average page load speed and a 77% boost in average time on page.
+The wholesaler also observed a 27% increase in total web orders and a 43% uptick in online revenue in addition to a 7.9% increase in average order volume.
 As time passes, MKM is confident that its online presence will strengthen its brand and as a result, its online revenue will significantly contribute to the next era of its business.